 The side wall treatment is primarily aimed at improving clarity.
 The thin absorption added to specific locations on the lower side walls absorbs high frequency sound only, softening confusing late reflections.

-The rear wall was rebuilt so that it reflects sound diffusively back to the audience and stage.
-By integrating a series of curtain pockets into the re-built wall, large-scale diffusion and a place to store curtains were provided, maximizing the difference between the absorptive and diffusively reflective conditions.
+The rear wall was rebuilt so that it reflects sound diffusely back to the audience and stage.
+By integrating a series of curtain pockets into the re-built wall, large-scale diffusion and a place to store curtains were provided, maximizing the difference between the absorptive and diffusely reflective conditions.

 The acoustical improvement has been dramatic-greater presence and impact, clearer hearing conditions for the musicians, and a sound for the audience that is more reverberant, warmer, and clearer.